moov-io/iso8583/README.md

 [![Build Status](https://travis-ci.org/ideazxy/iso8583.svg?branch=master)](https://travis-ci.org/ideazxy/iso8583)

+Length encode and MTI encode types:

+* bcd - BCD encoding of field length (only for Ll* and Lll* fields)
+* ascii - ASCII encoding of field length (only for Ll* and Lll* fields)

 Encode types:

-bcd - BCD encoding
+* bcd - BCD encoding
-rbcd - BCD encoding with "right-aligned" value with odd length (for ex.
-"643" as [6 67] == "0643"), only for Numeric, Llnumeric and Lllnumeric fields ascii - ASCII encoding
+* rbcd - BCD encoding with "right-aligned" value with odd length (for ex.
+"643" as [6 67] == "0643"), only for Numeric, Llnumeric and Lllnumeric fields

-Length encode and MTI encode types: bcd - BCD encoding of field length (only for Ll* and Lll* fields) ascii - ASCII encoding of field length (only for Ll* and Lll* fields)
+* ascii - ASCII encoding

 ### Example